 Hathor may have evolved from an even older fertility goddess known as Bat , who was also frequently depicted in the form of a cow.
 Both Bat and Hathor were associated with joyful music and dancing, and their clergy often played an instrument called a Sistrum, which can be seen in numerous sculptures and artworks.
 Hathor was probably the most popular deity of her time, and was attended by both Priests and Priestesses.

-Around 2200 BCE the capitol of Egypt was changed to the city of Thebes , where another Mother Goddess archetype called Mut was worshipped.
-Mut soon began to replace Wadjet and Nehkbet, and along with her spouse Amun , eventually came to dominate the national pantheon.
+With the coming of the Middle Kingdom, circa 2050 BCE, the center of political power shifted to the city of Thebes , where another Mother Goddess archetype called Mut was worshipped.
+Mut soon began to replace Wadjet and Nehkbet, and along with her spouse, the sun-god Amun , eventually came to dominate the national pantheon.

 Mut was yet another very ancient deity, who began as a personification of the cosmos, and evolved into a creator and mother.
 She was perhaps the first goddess to be portrayed in human form.
 The Queen acted as her High-Priestess, and her temples were administered exclusively by women.

-The Hyksos leaders were apparently Canaanite, although their troups were drawn from various other areas of the Middle East.
-They ruled the Nile delta for several centuries, and introduced such things as the horse, the chariot, and the composite recurve bow.
+The Hyksos ruled the Nile delta for about a century, and introduced such things as the horse, the chariot, and the composite recurve bow.
 Once these advanced military devices became available to the southern Egyptians, they used them to attack and drive out the Hyksos, around 1550 BCE.

 There was another interesting event around 1340 BCE, when the Pharaoh Akhenaten attemped to force Egypt to convert to the monotheistic worship of the sun-god Aten... but the attemp was a dismal failure, and shortly after his death Egypt returned to their traditional deities.

-Some time after this re-arrangement of deities, the goddess Isis began to rise in prominence.
+Some time during the first millennium BCE, the goddess Isis began to rise in prominence.
 Isis was yet another Mother Goddess archetype from northern Egypt, dating to at least 2500 BCE.
-She was initially regarded as a daughter of Hathor and Amun-Ra, but as time passed she began to take on the qualities of Hathor and replaced her.
+She was initially regarded as a daughter of Hathor and Amun-Ra, but as time passed she began to take on the qualities of Hathor and replace her.
 At about the same time Osiris replaced Anubis as the god of the underworld, and Horus replaced Amun-Ra as the god of the sky.
 These three deities...
 Isis, Osiris and Horus... were to become the central entities in the last Egyptian pantheon.